denebchorny/space-flight-news/README.md

 ## A Journey of Research and Development

 While the development team consisted of a single crew member (yours truly), the mission was carried out with the agility and ingenuity necessary to achieve the objectives.
-To optimize time, I adopted an **agile yet structured methodology**, adapting the phases of a development cycle for an efficient launch.
+To optimize time, I adopted an **hybrid yet structured methodology**, adapting the phases of a development cycle for an efficient launch.

 ### Analysis: